The Management Meeting Playbook: 9 Essential Dos and Don’ts (July 2026)

 One thing that successful companies realize- the alignment of your management team will make or break your company.
 And where does most of this alignment happen?
 A big chunk of this takes place in manager meetings.
-So, if you care about the success of your organization or product, you should probably ask yourself "Are our management meetings a good use of time?"
-Or an even better question would be "Are our manager meetings a status report?
-Or do our manager meetings actually move our work forward?"
+Executives spend nearly 23 hours a week in meetings on average, according to Harvard Business Review, up from less than 10 hours in the 1960s.
+So, if you care about the success of your organization or product, you should probably ask yourself “Are our management meetings a good use of time?”
+Or an even better question would be “Are our manager meetings a status report?
+Or do our manager meetings actually move our work forward?”

-If you aren't sure which type your manager meeting is, this article breaks down the DO's and DON'Ts of management meetings.
-Along with tips to help you transform these important opportunties into a catalyst that drives work forward.
-Mastering the art of management meetings is crucial—and it's all about how you schedule, what's on the agenda, how you facilitate, and how to drive accountability and alignment between meetings.
+If you aren’t sure which type your manager meeting is, this article breaks down the DO’s and DON’Ts of management meetings.
+Along with tips to help you turn these important opportunities into a catalyst that drives work forward.
+Getting management meetings right comes down to how you schedule, what’s on the agenda, how you run the room, and how you drive accountability and alignment between meetings.

 What is a manager meeting?

 Before we get into how to have an exceptional leadership meeting, we need to cover the basics.
-In a nutshell, a manager meeting is a strategic gathering of an organization's leadership team to ensure everyone is on track.
-It's where leaders discuss high-level topics, make decisions, and align goals and strategies. 🚀
+In a nutshell, a manager meeting is a strategic gathering of an organization’s leadership team to keep everyone on track.
+It’s where leaders discuss high-level topics, make decisions, and align goals and strategies.

-In these sessions, the management team will ensure their direct reports are on task, but they also will collaborate with other leaders to get management tips, offer constructive feedback, and provide status updates.
+In these sessions, the management team will check on their direct reports, but they also will collaborate with other leaders to get management tips, offer constructive feedback, and provide status updates.

 Why are management meetings necessary?